ceedee666/systems-integration/lectures/integration-styles.md

    scalability, performance, and reliability?
 4. Relation to integration levels: How does this style connect to the syntactic, semantic, and organizational levels of interoperability?
-5. Relation to integration Scenarios and methods: How does this style relate to different integration scenarios and methods?
+5. Relation to integration scenarios and methods: How does this style relate to different integration scenarios and methods?
 6. Scenarios: Apply this style to the small-to-medium-sized company from Exercise 1 in the Motivation lecture.
 Would this style be effective for